leonicolas/computer-8bits/README.md

 ![The Program counter](images/counter_8-bits.png)

-## The microcode / instructions set
+## The microcode / instruction set

 The *instruction set* provides commands to the processor, to tell it what it needs to do.